piotrbach/piotrbach/README.md

 Hi!
 I'm Piotr.
 I'm a .NET Consultant and web developer with 14+ years in the web & Microsoft .NET ecosystem.
 I'm passionate about C#, Azure, Umbraco CMS, automation, and productivity.

-I like sharing my knowledge & expierience.
+I like sharing my knowledge & experience.
 Some of my popular publications:

 ## Umbraco CMS